2008 FIA GT Bucharest 2 Hours

-The 2008 Bucharest City Challenge was the sixth round of the 2008 FIA GT Championship season and was organised by City Challenge GmbH.
-It took place at the Bucharest Ring temporary street circuit in Bucharest, Romania, on 23 — 24 August 2008.
+The 2008 Bucharest City Challenge was the sixth race of the 2008 FIA GT Championship season back racing After summer break and was organised by City Challenge GmbH.
+It took place at the Bucharest Ring temporary street circuit in Bucharest, Romania, on 23 – 24 August 2008.

 Format

 Unlike the previous running at Bucharest in 2007, the 2008 event introduced a new event format that involved two races.
 After qualification, a one-hour race was held and entries were awarded half of the standard FIA points for their finishing positions.
 On Sunday, a second one-hour race was held, with the starting grid being determined by the finishing order of the first race.
 Half points were again rewarded based on finishing order.

 Race results

 Class winners in bold.
 Cars failing to complete 75% of winner's distance marked as Not Classified (NC).

 Saturday

 Phoenix Carsport lead the field as the #5 Corvette of Swiss drivers Marcel Fässler and Jean-Denis Délétraz earned victory from pole position over the team's second car.
 In the GT2 category, CR Scuderia earned their first ever victory in the FIA GT Championship, just ahead of defending class champions AF Corse.